jrm-code-project/table/README.md

 # table
-An abstract table api with various concrete implementations such as alist, plist, hash-table, and wttree.
+An abstract table api with various mutable and immmutable concrete implementations, such as property lists, association lists, hash tables, and balanced trees.

 ## Installation